kermit4/cjp2p-rust/README.md

 The current target audience is devs, so the UI IS minimal and not clearly documented.

-This will make available any files in the directory ./cj2p/public  It will ignore any requests for anything that has a / or \ in it.
+This will make available any files in the directory ./cj2p/public  It will ignore any requests for anything that has a / or \ in it, except for /latest/ which are ordinary names that get checked for changes and published by hash in /public/, and the requester is sent the latest hash.
+(So you have distributed updateable content by your public key.
+Make yourself a home page.)

 Files in ./cjp2p/origin/ will be shared by name by your pub, i.e. http://localhost:24255/latest/e13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/chat.html

+If you create .allow_remote_http in the directory you run this, the next time it starts it will allow any IP to connect to the HTTP port, but it will only serve files you already have, it can't cause it to download anything new, and doesn't have any of special access that localhost does.
+As of this writing that means it will refuse websockets, among other things.
+I run it with  .allow_remote_http so I think its safe.

-- this repo is at at https://app.radicle.xyz/nodes/iris.radicle.xyz/rad:z3muoqLkU65QFyyJaVvCv9WiDEo21 and https://github.com/kermit4/cjp2p-rust/
+this repo is at at https://app.radicle.xyz/nodes/iris.radicle.xyz/rad:z3muoqLkU65QFyyJaVvCv9WiDEo21 and https://github.com/kermit4/cjp2p-rust/

-- this git bundle self hosted at http://localhost:24255/latest/0xe13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/cjp2p.bundle
+this git bundle self hosted at http://localhost:24255/latest/0xe13a614dff88de239a986bea20ca129c3dc77bb727fac18f2f092eed27cfb3fb/cjp2p.bundle

 # building